Muldec/stash-wiki/FAQ.md

 ## How can I connect to my server from elsewhere within my network?

 Change the address of the server from 0.0.0.0 to the IP address of the computer on which you are running Stash.

+## How do I rename or relocate my library folder?
+**If you need to move or rename a folder**, you can remove the existing directory from your library and readd the new location.
+Stash will recognize the files and re-link to the new location. **Do not run a Clean in between these steps, or you will lose the information from your relocated folders** (your files will not be affected).

+> **⚠️ Note:** Don't forget to click `Save` after updating these directories!

 ## I have a question not answered here.
 Join the Stash [Discord server](https://discord.gg/2TsNFKt).